NingWang1990/machine_learning_kinetics/index.md

 <img src="https://media.giphy.com/media/ftBzkYV06IWkGnfXRl/giphy.gif" width="5000" height="500" >
 </p>

-## Intorduction: using deep learning to learn kinetics of phase transitions
+## Intorduction: using machine learning to learn kinetics of phase transitions

 The phase transition is one of the most important concepts in materials science.
-In experiments, we are nowadays equipped with microcopies that have resolutions down to single atoms, and capable to record the process of phase transitions in in-situ experimental videos. **Can the machine learn automatically the kinetics of phase transitions from in-situ experimental data?** This is the question we want to explore in this project.
+In experiments, we are nowadays equipped with microcopies that have resolutions down to single atoms, and capable to record the process of phase transitions in in-situ experimental videos.
+The kinetics of phase transitions are hidden in these videos, and it is tedious and difficult to discover them manually. **how can use mahcine learning to assist us to learn the kinetics of phase transitions from in-situ experimental data?** This is the question we want to explore in this project.

 ## Phase field model
 In the theoretical aspect, we have been using the phase-field model to model kinetics of phase transitions since three decades ago.